The Running Man (1987)

 - By 2017, the world economy has collapsed, and food, oil, and other natural resources are all in short supply.
 Unable to meet the needs of the general public, the U.S. government has likewise collapsed and given way to an iron-fisted police state divided into paramilitary zones.

 The media is controlled by the state, and all forms of communication are subject to rigid censorship.
-Despite the jack-booted, no-tolerance suppression of dissent, a resistance movement continues to survive underground.
+Despite the jack-booted, no-tolerance suppression of dissent, a resistance movement continues to survive and operate underground.

-18 months later in the Wilshire detention zone.
-Prisoners are forced to toil at hard labor.
+Eighteen months later in the Wilshire detention zone, prisoners are forced to toil at hard labor.
 Each inmate is fitted with a collar containing a small explosive, that will detonate if the collar is tampered with, or if the inmate attempts to cross beyond sonic boundary posts.
-Detonation of a collar is instantly fatal.
-Ben Richards is an inmate at the prison; the state has pinned the Bakersfield massacre entirely on him as a bloodthirsty rogue officer going against orders.
+Detonation of a collar is instantly fatal, causing a prisoner's head to explode with the collar.
+Ben Richards is an inmate at the prison; the state has pinned the Bakersfield massacre entirely on him as a bloodthirsty rogue officer who disobeyed orders.
 A work crew is being moved to go beyond the sonic perimeter.
 A perimeter guard enters an access code to deactivate the perimeter just long enough for the inmates to pass through safely.
 Behind the guard, a prisoner named Weiss (Marvin J. McIntyre) carefully looks at the guard's monitor and notes the code.

 A few moments later, Weiss nods to Richards and a fellow inmate, Laughlin (Yaphet Kotto), who start a fist-fight as a distraction.
 The inmates all riot, killing several guards and seizing the control device for the sonic perimeter.
-Weiss enters the deactivation code- recalling it from memory.
-But other perimeter guards have become alerted to the revolt, and are using another control device to override and prevent the code from being accepted.
+Weiss enters the deactivation code he'd memorized, but other perimeter guards have become alerted to the revolt, and are using another control device to override and prevent the code from being accepted.
 More gunfire is exchanged as the guards try to hold the line.
 Weiss manages to get the code in, but the sonic deadline is not up, and one inmate who makes a mad rush for freedom is killed when his collar detonates.
 Finally the perimeter guard manning the control device that is blocking the code, is also killed, and the sonic perimeter is deactivated completely.
 All the inmates run out of the detention zone to freedom.

 Richards, Weiss and Laughlin meet up with a contact named Stevie (Dweezil Zappa) who is part of the underground resistance movement.
 Stevie and his cohort, Mic (Mick Fleetwood), have the technology to remove the explosive collars, and disposal units that contain the detonations once they're removed.
 As they work, everyone listens disdainfully to state-provided propaganda used to brainwash young children into believing in, and following, the behaviors that the state wants them to.
 The resistance is searching for an uplink to the satellite network that the media uses to broadcast the propaganda, that will let them take control of the satellite network and broadcast the truth of the state.